Professionals Intensive - Supporting Families with Hand in Hand Parenting Tools

 Our research based approach is trusted by over a million parents worldwide

-- A portion of each mentoring session devoted to listening support groups.
+- A portion of each mentoring session devoted to your specific questions and experience.

-- All participants will have access to the videos and written materials from our Hand in Hand Parenting Starter Class, including the parent manual and the set of 9 booklets.
-Full course syllabus.
+- All participants will also have full access to the videos and written materials from our Hand in Hand Parenting Starter Class, including the Parent Handbook.

-- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice, as well as receiving and providing support in a Listening Partnership.
+- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice.

-- Additional materials will be made available to match your particular interests and client needs.
+- Additional educational materials and research will be made available to match your particular interests and client needs.

 - Total weekly time commitment of 4-6 hours per week.

-If you need assistance in figuring your call times please contact our Program Manager for more details at firstname.lastname@example.org.Professionals Intensive classroom materials available upon registration.
-Special Note: To get the full benefit of this course, you’ll need to practice the Hand in Hand tools with a child.
+Special Note: To get the full benefit of this course, you’ll need to practice the Hand in Hand Parenting tools with a child.
 You might want to start thinking about how you will schedule regular time with a child where you can do this practice.